Introduction to PostgreSQL Float Data Type

 How does Float Data Type work in PostgreSQL?

 Double precision floating point decimal stored in float data type.
 Float data type corresponds to IEEE 4 byte floating to double floating-point.
-Generally, float data type stores scientific numbers which can be calculated close to value.
-The number entered in the float data type can differ slightly because float data type returns the most significant digit.
+Generally, float data type stores scientific numbers, which can be calculated close to value.
+The number entered in the float data type can differ slightly because the float data type returns the most significant digit.
 This is a range of float data type 1E-307 to 1E+308.

 Examples

-Mainly there are three types of floating-point numbers in PostgreSQL as below
+Mainly there are three types of floating-point numbers in PostgreSQL, as below

 1. Float (n):